open-contracting/standard/standard/docs/en/support/governance.md

 ### Peer-review

-The updated schema, documentation along with a change log and narrative description of the changes will be released for peer-review.
+The updated schema, documentation along with a changelog and narrative description of the changes will be released for peer-review.

 A group of invited reviewers, representing different stakeholders, and including data publishers and users, will be asked to complete a full review of the changes, and to submit: